 Bed bugs are notoriously difficult to manage.
 These resourceful bugs can easily hitch a ride in suitcases, on clothing and in other human belongings, allowing them to spread quickly and infest homes, transportation systems, offices and any other place where people gather.

-The NPMA offers the following tips for avoiding bed bugs while traveling:
+The NPMA and Pest Control Services in Aberdeen offers the following tips for avoiding bed bugs while traveling:

 - Pull back hotel bed sheets and inspect the mattress seams for stains, spots or bugs.
-Also check behind the headboard and in sofas and chairs.
+Also check behind the headboard and in sofas and chairs before you go ahead and call a pest removal company.

 - Immediately notify management of any signs of bed bugs and ask for a new room.
 Ensure the new room is not adjacent and/or directly above or below the original room.
 Bed bugs can easily hitchhike via housekeeping carts, luggage and even through walls via electrical sockets.